-Easy flavored whipped cream made with Cherry Fun Dip makes a fun and tasty Valentine’s Day treat!
-With just a few ingredients and a few minutes, this recipe will put a smile on your kid’s faces.
+This pink, flavored whipped cream recipe is made with Cherry Fun Dip and makes a fun and tasty Valentine’s Day treat!
+With just a few ingredients and a few minutes, this Cherry whipped cream recipe will put a smile on your candy-loving kid’s faces.

-This is a super-easy treat to make for the kids.
+This cherry whipped cream is a super-easy treat to make for the kids.
 It’s made in just minutes but feels really festive.

 But if you are looking for a non-candy treat for your kids this holiday you could always make them a cute little DIY Heart Pillow.

-To make whipped cream, you’ll start with heavy whipping cream.
+To make homemade Fun Dip whipped cream, you’ll start with heavy whipping cream.

 If you think this needs to be sweeter, just add in more powdered sugar.
 It’s a personal preference.

 You’ll need about 4 ounces (about 8 TBSP) of Cherry Fun Dip powder.
 The packets are .43 ounces so you’ll need about 9 packets.
 You do not need to be exact.

 You can also use a different flavor.
 Fun Dip comes in a few varieties but I prefer the cherry.
 It’s pink and I think the cherry flavor pairs really well with all kinds of things.

 You can find multi-packs of Fun Dip at Target and just about any other major store or on Amazon.
 I didn’t think I would have trouble finding Fun Dip, but you usually can’t just buy one or two bags of it.